iotaledger/iota.js/documentation/docs/tutorials/native-token-transactions/03-mint-native-tokens.md

 ## Define the Basic Output That Will Hold the Initial Batch of Minted Tokens

 As the Foundry has an initial set of minted tokens, you will need a [Basic Output](https://wiki.iota.org/shimmer/introduction/explanations/ledger/simple_transfers/) to hold those native tokens.
-This new Basic Output will also hold the initial amount of minted native tokens identified through their token class ID.
-As with other Outputs, you need to set the amount of protocol-defined tokens to `0` as you don't yet know the storage deposit cost.
+This new Basic Output will hold the initial amount of minted native tokens identified through their token class ID.
+As with other Outputs, you need to set the amount of protocol-defined tokens to `0` as you don't know yet the storage deposit cost.

 ```typescript
 const nativeTokenOwnerAddress = "0x647f....";